natterstefan/zoom-slack-status-updater/README.md

 - a Zoom App
 - a Slack App
-- and a ZEIT account
+- and a Vercel account

 ## Development